geoadmin/mf-swissguesser/README.md

 ## Converting data

-The metadata for this project is provided in the form of an XSLX file.
+The metadata for this project is provided in the form of a spreadsheet.

-Convert this file to CSV then use a tool like this one (Node.js) to convert to JSON.
+Export this file to CSV then use the converter tool:

+$ cd app/data
-$ sudo npm install -g csvtojson
+data$ npm install csvtojson

-data$ csvtojson MetadatenAufnahmen.csv > data/photos.json
+data$ node convertCSV.js

 # Licensing